preshathakkar/cs203-winter-2015/exams/exam02-retake.md

 common: 1 2
 ```

-2. Redo the `CircularStringQueue` example provided in [Exam 2](https://github.com/csula/cs203-winter-2015/blob/master/exams/exam02.md) _and_ add one new method `Reverse()`.
+Redo the `CircularStringQueue` example provided in [Exam 2](https://github.com/csula/cs203-winter-2015/blob/master/exams/exam02.md) _and_ add one new method `Reverse()`.
 This method reverses the queue.

-## Theory Question
+## Theory Task

-1. Please analyze time complexity for programming task 1 from above.
+Please analyze time complexity for programming tasks from above.
+Your analysis should be comprehensive and well thoughtout.
+In other words, you simply cannot put down "O(n)" or "O(log n)" without explaining why/how.